 Jamal Sayid is an advocate for social justice as the President and Founder of Global Diversity and Awareness Club (GDAC), a national organization that fosters an understanding of world events and promotes racial inclusion.
 Jamal is a World Science Scholar and is actively researching issues ranging from education inequality to healthcare and has presented solutions including congressional legislation.
 He coordinated PPE service drives for Atlanta clinics and hospitals and raised thousands of dollars to support essential workers as Senior Class President and a President's Volunteer Service Award Gold recipient.
 Jamal intends to double major in Political Science and Business Administration at Rice University as a Trustee Distinguished Scholar.

-Kris Shah has a steadfast determination to empower others through compassion.
+Krish Shah has a steadfast determination to empower others through compassion.
 He is the Founder and President of Eagle Minds Matter, an organization that raises awareness and funds to advocate for those pressured by mental health stigma.
-Kris is leading conversations with members of the U.S. Congress and National Alliance on Mental Illness to create systemic reforms to behavioral healthcare.
-Kris is Captain of the debate team, President of Rotary Interact, and Editor-in-Chief of his school newspaper.
+Krish is leading conversations with members of the U.S. Congress and National Alliance on Mental Illness to create systemic reforms to behavioral healthcare.
+Krish is Captain of the debate team, President of Rotary Interact, and Editor-in-Chief of his school newspaper.
 His relentless commitment to service at Hilltop Suppers and at a medical clinic and Parkinson's disease research using artificial intelligence fuel his motivation to become a physician.
-Kris enjoys going on bike rides, gardening, and cooking.
+Krish enjoys going on bike rides, gardening, and cooking.

 Ria Shah is the founder of the United Ability Leadership Program, which mentors teens in serving people with disabilities.
 As her school's math Team, STEM team, and debate team captain, Ria encourages every student to indulge in academic endeavors.
 As a patient, a Spanish translator at her local urgent care, and an avid debater researching the effects of high drug prices, she has seen the harmful effects of our healthcare system from many perspectives.
 Thus, she hopes to inform policy decisions that propagate affordable medicine and medical services on a national level in her future.
 In her free time, Ria practices her lyrical acrobatics by rapping, enjoys playing tennis with her younger sister, and entertains with many bad dad-jokes.